-Trends that will define retail design in 2019
+Fashion trends that will define retail design in 2019

 In 2018 we saw a shift from the experiential to the transformative power of technology in retail.
 We will see more retailers follow this route and explore their own brand and consumer product offering through transformative experiences and experimenting with how their physical presence can add value to online sales.
-That will lead to opening store design concepts which are more engaging, where customers will engage with products in a meaningful, fun way.
+That will lead to opening store design concepts that are more engaging, where customers will engage with products in a meaningful, fun way.

 In 2019 we expect to see a strong tendency which continues the split between convenience and quality of experience.

 Creating experiential retail environments where shopping is more than a transaction has been a progressively growing business model over many years, this will continue to grow, as the retail world continues to face challenges due to increasing global spending.